Harrow Civic Centre

-Harrow Civic Centre is a municipal building in Station Road, Harrow, London.
-It is the headquarters of Harrow London Borough Council.
+Harrow Civic Centre was a municipal building in Station Road, Harrow, London.
+It was completed in 1973 as the headquarters of Harrow London Borough Council, and closed in 2023 pending demolition.

 History

 The local board of health for Harrow on the Hill was initially based at 49 High Street and then, from 1888, at 90 High Street.
 Following a significant increase in population, largely associated with the growing importance of the area as a residential suburb of London, the area became an urban district in 1894.
-After the district was enlarged by the inclusion of the former Wealdstone urban district in 1934, the new council established itself at the old 19th century Wealdstone council offices in Peel Road in Wealdstone.
+After the district was enlarged by the inclusion of the former Wealdstone urban district in 1934, the new council established itself at the old 19th century Wealdstone council offices in Peel Road in Wealdstone (in a now demolished building on the site of 41 Peel Road).

 Following an increase in its responsibilities, having become a municipal borough in 1954 and a London borough in 1965, the council sought larger premises and moved to a private residence known as Harrow Weald Lodge.
 After this arrangement became inadequate for their needs, civic leaders decided to procure a purpose-built civic centre: the site selected in Station Road had previously been occupied by a primary school and a builder's yard.

 Construction on the new building, which was undertaken by F.G.
 Minter, began on 2 July 1970.
 The new building was designed by Eric G. Broughton and was officially opened by the mayor, Alderman Henry Gange, on 6 May 1973.
 The design involved a six-storey square concrete-framed structure with 30 bays on each side; the bays contained a window on each floor flanked by concrete slabs; there was a landscaped courtyard in the centre of the building.
 The council chamber was contained in an entirely separate structure built to the north east of the main building; it was connected to the main building by a bridge structure containing a large glass decorative screen made by Whitefriars Glass.